AmeriMark Direct: History

 In 2005, a private equity firm acquired a 75% stake in AmeriMark Direct.
 During this year, the company launched a new catalog titled Time For Me which featured upscale relaxation items as well as diet, fitness, foot care and intimacy products.
 The companion website, TimeForMeCatalog.com was also established at this time.
 Also in 2005, the company created a second spin-off from Anthony Richards called Essentials.
 This catalog offered a variety of intimate apparel items including women's pajamas, bras, briefs and panties.

-In 2006, the company acquired the Feel Good Store catalog, along with the companion website FeelGoodStore.com and launched BeautyBoutique.com to support its namesake catalog.
+In 2006, the company launched BeautyBoutique.com to support its namesake catalog.